Skip to content

 Super Admin

-• Can switch between organizations using the organization switcher
+• Can switch to any organization using the X-Organization-ID header

 UI Behavior